Generative AI

 Top countries and cities

-The top country globally for Generative AI funding is the US, with a large lead, followed by Israel and France.
-Canada and the UK follow.
+Since 2019, the US has been the top country globally for Generative AI funding, with a large lead, followed by China and the UK.

 Top cities

-The Bay Area has been the main hub for Generative AI, attracting over $20B in less than 4 years.
+The Bay Area has been the main hub for Generative AI, attracting over $42B in just over 5 years.

 AI chips: the pillars of GenAI

 The GenAI wave is increasing demand for AI chips and processors for training and deploying LLMs at scale.
-This has sent NVIDIA shares ramping up more than 100% in the first half of 2023 (NVIDIA is the leader in AI chips).
+NVIDIA has surged to a $2.7 trillion market cap, a 750% increase since the start of 2023, and has become the third most valuable company globally (NVIDIA is the leader in AI chips)

 However, even Nvidia is two to three months behind on new order fulfilment for cloud server chips.
 Training costs and computing power availability are becoming a constraint for startups and companies wanting to train and deploy LLMs.